openstack/taskflow/doc/source/engines.rst

 object which was designed to provide helper methods for this analysis).
-Once these intentions are determined and associated with each task (the intention is also stored in the :py:class:`~taskflow.persistence.logbook.AtomDetail` object) the scheduling stage starts.
+Once these intentions are determined and associated with each task (the intention is also stored in the :py:class:`~taskflow.persistence.logbook.AtomDetail` object) the :ref:`scheduling <scheduling>` stage starts.

+.. _scheduling:

 Scheduling
 ^^^^^^^^^^

-This stage selects which atoms are eligible to run (looking at there intention, checking if predecessor atoms have ran and so-on, again using the :py:class:`~taskflow.engines.action_engine.graph_analyzer.GraphAnalyzer` helper object) and submits those atoms to a previously provided  compatible `executor`_ for asynchronous execution.
-This executor will return a `future`_ object for each atom submitted; all of which are collected into a list of not done futures.
-This will end the initial round of scheduling and at this point the engine enters the waiting stage.
+This stage selects which atoms are eligible to run by using a :py:class:`~taskflow.engines.action_engine.runtime.Scheduler` implementation (the default implementation looks at there intention, checking if predecessor atoms have ran and so-on, using a :py:class:`~taskflow.engines.action_engine.graph_analyzer.GraphAnalyzer` helper object as needed) and submits those atoms to a previously provided compatible `executor`_ for asynchronous execution.
+This :py:class:`~taskflow.engines.action_engine.runtime.Scheduler` will return a `future`_ object for each atom scheduled; all of which are collected into a list of not done futures.
+This will end the initial round of scheduling and at this point the engine enters the :ref:`waiting <waiting>` stage.

+.. _waiting:

 Waiting
 ^^^^^^^

 In this stage the engine waits for any of the future objects previously submitted to complete.
-Once one of the future objects completes (or fails) that atoms result will be examined and persisted to the persistence backend (saved into the corresponding :py:class:`~taskflow.persistence.logbook.AtomDetail` object) and the state of the atom is changed.
-At this point what happens falls into two categories, one for if that atom failed and one for if it did not.
+Once one of the future objects completes (or fails) that atoms result will be examined and finalized using a :py:class:`~taskflow.engines.action_engine.runtime.Completer` implementation.
+It typically will persist results to a provided persistence backend (saved into the corresponding :py:class:`~taskflow.persistence.logbook.AtomDetail` and :py:class:`~taskflow.persistence.logbook.FlowDetail` objects) and reflect the new state of the atom.
+At this point what typically happens falls into two categories, one for if that atom failed and one for if it did not.
 If the atom failed it may be set to a new intention such as ``RETRY`` or ``REVERT`` (other atoms that were predecessors of this failing atom may also have there intention altered).
-Once this intention adjustment has happened a new round of scheduling occurs and this process repeats until the engine succeeds or fails (if the process running the engine dies the above stages will be restarted and resuming will occur).
+Once this intention adjustment has happened a new round of :ref:`scheduling <scheduling>`  occurs and this process repeats until the engine succeeds or fails (if the process running the engine dies the above stages will be restarted and resuming will occur).

 .. note::